Krialder/rfid-checkin/README.md

 ## 🎯 System Overview

 This RFID check-in system provides a complete attendance management solution combining modern web technologies with IoT hardware integration.
-Built with security-first principles and scalable architecture, it serves organizations from small teams to enterprise deployments with 10,000+ users.
+Built with security-first principles and scalable architecture, it serves organizations from small teams to large deployments with 10,000+ users.

 ### 🌟 **Production Status: Ready for Deployment** ✅

-- **Architecture**: Modern PHP 8.0+ with enterprise security patterns
+- **Architecture**: Modern PHP 8.0+ with secure coding patterns
 - **Database**: Optimized MySQL 8.0+ with comprehensive indexing
 - **Frontend**: Responsive web interface with progressive enhancement
-- **Hardware**: ESP32 RFID integration with enterprise monitoring
+- **Hardware**: ESP32 RFID integration with monitoring capabilities
 - **Security**: Industry-standard authentication with audit compliance
 - **Scalability**: Tested for high-volume deployments with load balancing support